 Since I have taught core training courses since 1999, I am always open to hearing, seeing, and applying a new concept to the core – significantly since abs and core training research have drastically changed over the last 20 years.

 I liked how they highlighted some conditions that lead to a weak spine:

 - muscle imbalances among several muscles responsible for opposing movement patterns

 - poor coordination among the core muscles

-- muscles that simple don’t work the way they’re supposed to
+- muscles that simply don’t work the way they’re supposed to

-If you have these conditions, or see them in your clients, it is something you need to address in order to prevent and overcome a lower back injury.
+If you have these conditions or see them in your clients, it is something you need to address to prevent and overcome a lower back injury.